metakeule/speccer/spec/spec.md

 to set the text of the 3rd paragraph in the SCENARIOS section.

-The comments and meta data of the 3rd paragraph are not modified by this operation.
+The comments and meta data (including the title) of the 3rd paragraph are not modified by this operation.
 So you may want to change them too.